applications for the class starting september,2020 are due by March 31,2020.

 The Toronto Institute for Relational Psychotherapy invites applications from professionals who have experience and current responsibilities in areas such as social work, pastoral counselling, crisis intervention, addictions counselling, marriage and family therapy, and other therapy modalities.
 Persons exploring career change and retraining are also encouraged to apply.

 If you are applying to TIRP and have at least 2 years of post-secondary education but not an undergraduate degree, TIRP requires that you submit two additional documents.
 The first document outlines your learning experiences and the second is a short paper written in response to a provided reading.
 These additional documents will help us to establish an equivalent level of learning and competence.
 Contact the Registrar for more information.

 In recognition of the requirements the College of Registered Psychotherapists of Ontario, TIRP asks applicants to submit a Bachelor's level of post-secondary education or to participate in a Prior Learning Assessment process to establish an equivalent level of academic competence.

-- Three to four mandatory workshops (see Curriculum page) each year which cost on average $200/workshop.
+Five mandatory workshops (see Curriculum page) which cost on average $225 - 250/workshop.

 The Toronto Institute for Relational Psychotherapy is recognized as an educational organization by the Ministry of Employment and Social Development in Ottawa.
 Fees are tax deductible as an educational expense.